-๐ Feature Flags
+π Feature Flags

-Quick overviewโ
+Quick overviewβ

 Feature flags let us enable or disable functionality dynamically without redeploying the app.

-) before the app starts, and refreshed every 20 minutes.
+They are defined in the frontend, but their values are fetched from the BFF (/api/features) before the app starts, and refreshed every 20 minutes.
 The BFF itself refreshes its configuration every 10 seconds to stay in sync with Azure App Configuration, ensuring near real-time updates across environments.

-Adding a Feature Flagโ
+Adding a Feature Flagβ

 - Define it in the frontend

-Add the flag tofeatureFlagDefinitions
+Add the flag tofeatureFlagDefinitionsin

 - Each flag needs a

-value. - Valid types are:
+key,type, anddefaultvalue. - Valid types are:

-)- Keys use dot notation to indicate scope or grouping, e.g.:
+booleanβ simple on/off togglenumberorstringβ variant flags (e.g.,"theme.variant" = "dark")- Keys use dot notation to indicate scope or grouping, e.g.:

 This makes it easier to organize and reason about related flags.profile.enableRoutes